 - Mid-Development Genre Shift: This was originally written as a murder mystery named Anhedonia.
 The movie that we see is simply a romantic subplot that was secondary to the mystery.
 Allen's editor thought the main plot was so bad that he convinced Allen to cut it out entirely.
 The narration was then added in post-production, along with a few linking scenes.
 Many years later Allen would make Manhattan Murder Mystery, a comedy starring him and Keaton that took some elements of the original Annie Hall mystery plot.

 - Before that, the film was intended to be a period comedy set in Victorian London.

-A deleted sequence had Alvy walking around New York at night with all the neon signs telling him to go see Annie in LA.
-He hated how the scene turned out so much that he threw the negative of it into a tar pit.
+- Missing Episode: A Deleted Scene had Alvy walking around New York at night with all the neon signs telling him to go see Annie in LA.
+Allen hated how the scene turned out so much that he threw the negative of it into a tar pit.